abdulrehmanwaseem/Electron-License-Distribution-Kit/README.md

 - **Code Protection**: Secures your TypeScript/JavaScript code by compiling it to binary format using Bytenode.
 - **Optimized Build**: Uses Vite for fast development, hot module replacement (HMR), and optimized production builds.
 - **Customizable Distribution**: A flexible solution for deploying secure, licensed Electron applications.
+- **Custom Top Bar**: Includes a custom top bar with fullscreen, minimize, and close window functionality for a polished user experience.

 ### Use Cases:

 - Protect commercial Electron applications from unauthorized use and redistribution.
 - Secure sensitive business logic with binary-compiled code.
 - Build modern, feature-rich apps with React, styled using Tailwind CSS.
 - Implement scalable, license-based distribution systems for Electron applications.

 ### Getting Started:

 1. Clone the repository.
 2. Install dependencies:
    ```bash